jtcomp/jtcomp.github.io/_posts/2018-10-08-Embedded-Google-Photos.markdown

 I decided to use GitHub pages for a personal blog, but I encountered a major issue.
 I wanted to host my photos in a nice gallery, but Git isn't the best place for large files.

 I'd especially appreciate this for my travel photos, which are pretty numerous.
 I love Google Photos and use it all the time.
 I remebered hearing about [something interesting](https://www.theverge.com/2015/6/23/8830977/google-photos-security-public-url-privacy-protected) a while back.
-Thier photo URLs are public, if shared.
+All of the image URLs are technically publically accessible.

 So I could create an album, share it, and pull out the photo URLs.
 Easy right?
 No re-uploads to Git ect...